pierre-rouleau/pel/doc/pel-manual.rst

 - The `PEL Index PDF`_ lists them all and provides a good starting point.
-- For the best user experience, use a browser, like Firefox, that can render the PDF inline (as opposed to downloading it) so you can use the links quickly.
+- For the best user experience, use a browser, like Firefox version 78 or later, that can render the PDF file inline (as opposed to downloading it) so you can use the links quickly.
 - The hyperlinks are not active when the files are viewed through the Github PDF file rendering (for example, the `Github rendering of the Buffers PDF`_)